Configuration options

 b4.trailer-order

 This lets you control the order of trailers that get added to your own custody section of the commit message.
-By default, b4 will apply these trailers in the order they were received (because this is mostly consumed by tooling and the order does not matter).
-However, if you wanted to list things in a specific order, you could try something like:
+By default, b4 applies these trailers in the order received.
+However, if you want to list trailers in a specific order, you can try something like:

 trailer-order = link*,fixes*,acked*,reviewed*,tested*,*

-The “chain of custody” is an important concept in patch-based code review process, with each “Signed-off-by” trailer indicating where the custody section of previous reviewer ends and the new one starts.
-Your own custody section is anything between the previous-to-last “Signed-off-by” trailer (if any) and the bottom of the trailer section.
-E.g.:
+The “chain of custody” is an important concept in patch-based code review process.
+Each “Signed-off-by” trailer indicates where the custody section of previous reviewer ends and the new one starts.
+Your own custody section is always between the previous-to-last “Signed-off-by” trailer, if any, and the bottom of the trailer section.
+For example:

 b4.trailers-ignore-from